Myth #1: You can get flu from the flu vaccine.

 Myth #2: The flu is just a bad cold.

-Myth #4: The side effects of the vaccine are worse than flu itself.
+Myth #3: The side effects of the vaccine are worse than the flu itself.

-FALSE – There is no conclusive evidence that these treatments are effective against flu.
+FALSE – There is no conclusive evidence that these treatments are effective at preventing or treating the flu.
 Annual flu vaccination is the best preventative measure you can take to protect yourself and your family from flu.
-In fact, studies show that flu vaccination can reduce the risk of flu illness by up to 60%.
-Even if you do get flu, those who are vaccinated greatly reduce their risk of flu-related complications that can lead to hospitalization or death.
+People who are vaccinated have a reduced risk of flu illness, flu hospitalization, and flu death.

 FALSE – Because flu viruses are constantly changing, flu vaccines are updated from one season to the next to protect against the most recent and most common circulating flu strains.
 This is why it is recommended that individuals get a flu vaccine every year.
-In addition, a person’s immune protection from vaccination declines over time; therefore, annual vaccination is needed for optimal protection.
+In addition, a person’s immune protection from vaccination declines over time, so getting a new shot each year offers the best protection.

-FALSE – The CDC recommends that everyone 6 months and older should get vaccinated against the flu every year.
+FALSE – Everyone 6 months and older should get vaccinated against the flu every year.
 The flu can be potentially serious, even deadly, for anyone, regardless of age or health status.